pocl/pocl/doc/sphinx/source/sycl_with_pocl_arm.rst

-How to use POCL as SYCL's OpenCL runtime backend on ARM
+How to use PoCL as SYCL's OpenCL runtime backend on ARM
 =======================================================

-SYCL is a programming model that enables you to create one program that can execute in a wide variety of devices.
-For example, you can have a program in SYCL that can execute on a AMD GPU and a NVIDIA GPU using the same C++ code.
+SYCL is a C++-based programming model that enables you to create one program that can execute in a wide variety of devices.
+For example, you can have a program in SYCL that can execute on an AMD GPU and an NVIDIA GPU using the same C++ code.
 To enable this, SYCL implementations need different backends that can run on a specific device (e.g. CUDA or OpenCL).
-This is where POCL comes to play, providing a portable OpenCL implementation to use as SYCL's OpenCL runtime.
+This is where PoCL comes to play, providing a portable OpenCL implementation to use as SYCL's OpenCL runtime.

-The objective of this tutorial is to have Intel's oneAPI DPC++ as a SYCL implementation able to produce programs that can run on ARM using POCL as the OpenCL backend.
+The objective of this tutorial is to have Intel's oneAPI DPC++ as a SYCL implementation able to produce programs that can run on ARM using PoCL as the OpenCL backend.

-So this tutorial has 2 main parts.
-Compile Intel's LLVM (oneAPI DPC++) on ARM and compile POCL on ARM.
-We will install DPC++ and then we will install POCL independently from DPC++ using a vanilla LLVM (not Intel's version).
+The tutorial has 2 main parts.
+Compile Intel's LLVM (oneAPI DPC++) on ARM and compile PoCL on ARM.
+We will install DPC++ and then we will install PoCL independently from DPC++ using a vanilla LLVM (not Intel's version).

 Software versions